 Do you need a dose of Adventure?
 My favorite outdoor attraction in Adventureland is Jungle Cruise, especially at night.
 Little ones will also love exploring in Tarzan’s Treehouse.
 Here’s the breakdown on each of these Disneyland outdoor attractions along with social distancing practices.

 Jungle Cruise.
 Any height can ride, including babies and pregnant women.
 The queue is outdoors and covered.
 You’ll be seated in a boat on benches and cargo boxes.
-No one sits on the center cargo boxes pictured below and plexiglass partitions separate parties inside the boat.

 Enjoy some dry humor from your trusty skipper and tour of exotic locales, including the back side of water.
+Reopening July 2021.

 Outdoor Rides in Fantasyland